-Join Barron Stone for an in-depth discussion in this video Select tools from modules, part of Programming Fundamentals in the Real World.
+Join Barron Stone for an in-depth discussion in this video Select tools from modules, part of Programming Foundations: Real-World Examples.

 - There's a common saying that a smart programmer…is a lazy programmer.…What that means is clever programmers don't waste time…rewriting routines that already exist.…There's no need to reinvent the wheel…if it's already been invented for you.…Almost all programming languages…come with a standard library of code…for accomplishing common programming tasks.…And you should learn how to use the existing libraries…because it'll save you a lot of time.…In Python, those libraries come in the form…of packages and modules which give you access…to a wide range of functions and classes…to use for different tasks.…